-Windows, External Doors and Joinery

-Repair Category 1

-Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Windows, External Doors and Joinery Repair Category 2 Notes There is some softening to external timbers.
+Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
-The soffits may contain asbestos based materials.
-See information on asbestos in the Limitations of Inspection section above.